kostko/lbos-fri/README.txt

 2. System call invocation
 ----------------------------------------------------------------------
 Use the SWI instruction for invoking system calls as follows:
     SWI #0x1
+or  SWI #SYS_NEWTASK

-Where 0x1 is the SYSCALL NUMBER as defined in syscall.s/SYSCALL_TABLE!
+Where 0x1 is the SYSCALL NUMBER as defined in syscall.s/SYSCALL_TABLE or mnemonic as defined in include/structures.s.
 System calls return values in register r0.
 Parameters should be passed into r0, r1, r2, r3.